 Private Internet Access

-Most Economical or Cheapest VPN: Private Internet Access’s global network of VPN servers lets you to hide in plain sight for less.
+Private Internet Access’s global network of VPN servers lets you to hide in plain sight for less.
 With more than 3,200 servers in 33 countries, Private Internet Access (PIA) connects in places like Germany, Turkey and Singapore but lacks VPN servers in hot spots like Russia.
 It pales in comparison to the 190 countries that Hide My Ass operates in.
 The service encrypts your traffic, can obscure your location, block ads and malware as well as including a capable firewall.
 There’s software for Windows (7, 8 and 10), Mac OSX (10.13), Linux, iOS and Android.
 It also works with Chrome, Firefox, Opera browsers and some open-source routers.
 The small Windows interface lets you pick a dark or light color scheme, set the encryption level and use small data packets for greater reliability.
 There’s a mini world map but you must use PIA’s assigned log-in name.
 While PIA doesn’t keep connection logs, its Denver headquarters means that American spy agencies can potentially snoop on your Web journeys.
-At $7 per month or $3.33 a month for a year, PIA is a bargain that allows 5 simultaneous users.
-In other words, PIA provides a lot of VPN security for the money.
+At $40 for a year, PIA's annual plan is a pretty good bargain (although its month-by-month plan is significantly more expensive).